keycloak/terraform-provider-keycloak/docs/resources/openid_client_scope.md

 ### Dynamic Client Scope

-Dynamic scopes allow parameterized scope values that follow a pattern.
-This is useful for fine-grained authorization scenarios.
+Dynamic scopes allow parameterized scope values using wildcard patterns.
+This is useful for fine-grained authorization scenarios where clients can request specific scope values at runtime.

 **Note:** Dynamic scopes require Keycloak to be started with the `dynamic-scopes` feature enabled.
 Add the feature flag when starting Keycloak:
 ```